 - 24-hour beverages aboard including: water, sparkling water, iced tea, select juices, sodas, hot cocoa, coffee, and tea.

 - 24-hour snacks aboard.

 - Snorkeling fins.
 (Mask and snorkel may not be available so be sure to bring your own.)

 - Dinghy transportation for all planned voyage activities.

 - Professional Charter Captain – US Coast Guard credentialed, ASA Sailing Instructor, and PADI Scuba Diving Instructor.
 Your captain will take care of all the details for leading and managing the sailing, navigation planning, charter coordination, and vessel management for your voyage.
 (To really kick into full vacation mode, an onboard chef can be added for an additional fee.
 If your group elects this option, your chef will serve you sumptuous breakfasts, lunches, and dinners aboard as well as coordinate all your dining arrangements ashore.)

 - Opportunity to expand your on-the-water skills in a casual and fun atmosphere.
-Learn by doing and expand your knowledge on topics such as: sailing monohulls vs. catamarans, voyage planning, navigation, marine weather, oceanography, snorkeling and scuba diving, local knowledge, and much more.
+Learn by doing and expand your knowledge on topics such as: sailing catamarans vs. monohulls, voyage planning, navigation, marine weather, oceanography, cooking aboard, snorkeling and scuba diving, local knowledge, and much more.